 Until last month, it had been several years since I’d made squash & apples.
 It was a staple in my house growing up.
 Every fall, once the apples began dropping in price, my mom picked up a few pounds and a butternut squash, and she made a huge pot of it for the freezer.
-Once it hit September and the temperature began dropping, I was reminded that both apples and squash are low histamine… and I had the perfect low histamine Thanksgiving recipe recipe to quench my sweet tooth.
+Once it hit September and the temperature began dropping, I was reminded that both apples and squash are low histamine and antihistamine foods… and I had the perfect low histamine Thanksgiving recipe recipe to quench my sweet tooth.

 Luckily, the recipe needs very few substitutions and even less babysitting on the stove, since both apples & squash are quite forgiving of potential burning.
 Keep in mind, though, that the cinnamon in the recipe really brings together the whole dish.
 If your body can’t handle a pinch of cinnamon per serving, it is possible to omit it, but I’d recommend checking out some of my other dessert recipes instead, like these cookies.

 I’ve listed tips for ingredient switches and substitutions in the recipe notes, but please comment below if you have any questions!

 - 1 large butternut squash (also called winter squash)

 - 3-4 medium tart apples, like granny smith or pink lady

 - 1/4 cup coconut oil or ghee